-This cornbread recipe without cornmeal is perfect if you’re looking for something new – but it won’t have the exact taste of the “real deal”.
-However, it is really close and I am sure you will love it.
+While it won’t have the exact taste of the “real deal,” it will be really close and I am sure you will love it.
 I tried it last night for the first time and I found it DELICIOUS!

-– 1 and a half cups of whole-wheat flour (you can mix and match different types of flour here based on your preferences)
+– 1 and a half cups of whole-wheat flour (you can mix and match different types of flour here based on your preferences, but make sure it’s only whole wheat)

 – 1 can of Whole Kernel Corn, 15oz.
 (Make sure you buy corn that has no additional sugar or anything like that – and don’t throw away the brine)